 - Content blocks that can be easily added and reordered on-page to control page layout

 - Custom templates for pages with extra functionality (like forms or accordions)

 - A searchable, living document user manual written to address the most common workflows first

 Google favours faster, lighter websites (and so do real human people).
 Fringe sees a traffic spike of over 4,000% during the Festival, so it was very important to keep performance top of mind during both design and development.
 The site is as lightweight as possible to accommodate the traffic spike and that started with making sure we weren’t designing bells and whistles that could potentially compromise speed.
 We took measures to load fonts as fast as possible, and extensive image compression was incorporated to reduce file sizes across the site.

-We love talking about speed, so if you’re ready for a deep dive into how we tested for performance during (and after) development, read all about it here.
+We love talking about speed!
+Check out our blog post on how we tested for performance during (and after) development.

 Make Finding Shows Easier and Increase Ticket Sales

 We didn’t have a lot of control over the actual ticket buying experience, because it takes place off-site using a third-party platform.
 Finding information about a show on the ticket site was frustrating (and not very nice to look at), so we built a plugin to bring the show schedule and information pieces onto the actual Fringe website from the provider’s SOAP API.

 There are over two hundred shows at each Fringe Festival!
 That’s a lot of shows to pick through to find the ones you want to see.
 To make things easier, we built a show-specific search and a ‘drawer’ that slides up and gives buyers one touch filters that they can apply to the shows.
 Learn more about how the filter works on both desktop and mobile by visiting our blog post on speed.